 All grades earned by the student become a part of his permanent record and will be shown on every transcript of credits issued by Calvary Theological Seminary.
 Any appeals regarding the grade earned in a particular class should be made first to the professor within six weeks following the end of the semester or course.
-If satisfactory terms are not reached, further appeal may be made to the Academic Dean.
+If satisfactory terms are not reached, further appeal may be made to the Seminary Dean.
 Grades shall become final six weeks after the end of the semester or course in which they were earned.
-Courses in which the student receives an F may be repeated.
-In such cases, both grades are posted and calculated in the semester and cumulative grade point averages.
-Graduation requires a 2.500 cumulative grade point average or above on a 4.000 scale.